Make your garden accessible

 In regards to trees and shrubs it is important to choose ones that are manageable and that fit the space you have as this will save you time and effort pruning them.

-Hedges mean a lot of maintenance and for those with mobility problems it is probably best to avoid them and instead having alternative options such as climbing plants on walls and other surfaces.
+Hedges mean a lot of maintenance and for those with mobility problems it is probably best to avoid them and instead have alternative options such as climbing plants on walls and other surfaces.

 Not all older people are unable to bend or sit, although anyone who sits down for a long period of time may suffer from aching joints.